WANNA LEARN SURFING??? 🏄🏼

-Hello, my name is Adrien Chauvet.
+my name is Adrien Chauvet.
 I was born in 1986 and I live in France.
-My main interests are technology, epistemology, religion, walking , weightlifting, and surfing.
+My main interests are technology, epistemology, faith, walking , weightlifting, and surfing.
 I like to joke around and enjoy being proven wrong.

 Wanna learn how to surf?
 Buy my ebook on Amazon or Gumroad.